SeRaMCo's poster outlining the main information about the project has just been published. Read More

 - develop and test new concrete mixes and technologies for the production of concrete precast products (CPPs) made from the recycled CBTC;

 - establish a market niche for CPPs, leading to the economic advantages for the CPP producers and generating new jobs in the construction sector.

-SeRaMCo’s expected outputs are cement and CPPs from 100% recycled aggregates, comparable to conventional products both in terms of costs and quality, and ready for commercialization in NWE.
+SeRaMCo’s expected outputs are cement and CPPs from up to 100% recycled aggregates, comparable to conventional products both in terms of costs and quality, and ready for commercialization in NWE.

 Prior to rolling-out across NWE and Europe as a whole, SeRaMCo will test its end-products in 3 pilot areas, namely City of Seraing (Belgium), City of Saarlouis (Germany) and Region of Moseille (France).
 Following the testing phase, previously developed business models, supporting the supply chain of the new market niche and establishing ecosystem with stakeholders active in the field, will be put in place.

 110 Sart d'Avette